Sophia Petrillo: Appearance

-During the series' run, Sophia resembled the archetypal "old lady" in looks: White-haired, small stature, wrinkles, and large-framed eyeglasses.
-She owned a tan bamboo handbag which became her personal trademark, as she carried the purse everywhere, even around the house (including the bathroom).
-Sophia's sister Angela displayed these traits as well.
+Throughout the series, Sophia embodied the stereotypical image of an elderly woman: white-haired, short in stature, with wrinkles and large-framed eyeglasses.
+She was often seen carrying a tan bamboo handbag, which became a trademark accessory—used even at home, including in the bathroom.
+Sophia's sister Angela exhibited similar visual traits.

-While she is the oldest of the four main characters, Getty was younger than both White and Arthur, despite portraying the latter's mother.
+Despite being the oldest character among the main cast, Estelle Getty was in fact younger than both Betty White and Bea Arthur, the latter of whom portrayed Sophia’s daughter.

 Appearances in other media

 Outside The Golden Girls, Sophia appears on two episodes of Empty Nest ("Libby's Gift" and "Windy") before becoming a regular for the final two seasons.
 She also appears on the Blossom episode "I Ain't Got No Buddy" and the Nurses episode "Temporary Setbacks".
+She also appears in a one-shot cameo in the season 1 finale of Ladies Man, in which she misrepresents herself as "Bill Gates's mom" to land a date with "Don Reo" (George Hamilton), who had been the subject of a love triangle between two unrelated characters played by Getty's Golden Girls and Golden Palace co-stars Betty White and Rue McClanahan.

 In 2018, the gaming app New Yahtzee with Buddies Dice honored Petrillo with a dice master character "Sothreea Petrollo," recreating Petrillo's image in the shape of dice.